-San Diego DMV Hearing Lawyer
+San Diego DMV Hearing Lawyers

 In most situations where the DMV orders a discretionary action against a person’s driving privilege, that person has a right to an administrative hearing before DMV.
 Below are important facts regarding DMV hearings.
 Further below are important facts regarding DMV hearings involving a driver that was allegedly driving under the influence of a controlled substance.